Qiskit/qiskit/CONTRIBUTING.md

 you just need to update the reference images as follows:
     - download the mismatched images (link at top of Jupyter Notebook output)
     - unzip the folder
-    - copy and paste the new images into `qiskit-terra/test/ipynb/mpl/references`, replacing the existing reference images
+    - copy and paste the new images into `references` folder in `qiskit-terra/test/ipynb/latex` for latex, in `qiskit-terra/test/ipynb/mpl/circuit` for matplotlib circuit and in `qiskit-terra/test/ipynb/mpl/graph` for matplotlib graph visualisations, replacing the existing reference images
     - add, commit and push your changes, then restart the Jupyter Notebook app in your browser.
 The tests should now pass.
 5. Add new snapshot tests covering your new features, extensions, or bugfixes.
+    - add your new snapshot tests to
+	    - `qiskit-terra/test/ipynb/mpl/circuit/test_circuit_matplotlib_drawer.py` for changes covering matplotlib visualisation of circuits.
+	    - `qiskit-terra/test/ipynb/mpl/graph/test_graph_matplotlib_drawer.py` for changes covering matplotlib visualisation of graphs.
+	    - `qiskit-terra/test/ipynb/latex/test_circuit_latex_drawer.py` for changes covering latex visualisation.
-    - add your new snapshot tests to `test/ipynb/mpl/test_circuit_matplotlib_drawer.py` , where you can also find existing tests to use as a guide.
+    , where you can also find existing tests to use as a guide.
     - commit and push your changes, restart the Jupyter Notebook app in your browser.
     As this is the first time you run your new tests there won't be any reference